 j) Development of Cements tailored for specific market clusters and applicationsegments

-l) Quality Benchmarking exercise for different market clusters of ACC products
+m) Quality benchmarking exercise for different market clusters of ACC products

-2. Benefits derived as result of above R & D
+2. Benefits derived as a result of above R & D:

 a) Effective use of marginal quality raw materials and fuels with improved clinkerquality

-b) Increased absorption of blending materials like fly ash and slags in blended cements
+b) Increased absorption of blending materials like flyash and slag in blended cements

-c) Effective replacement of the costlier natural Gypsum by cheaper by product Phosphogypsum without affecting the quality of cement
+c) Effective replacement of the costlier natural gypsum by a cheaper by-productphospho-gypsum without affecting the quality of cement

 d) Maintain a lead position in all the market clusters of the country